Optimizing Resource-Constrained Non-Pharmaceutical Interventions for Multi-Cluster Outbreak Control Using Hierarchical Reinforcement Learning: Related Work

 \section{Related Work}

 \paragraph{Outbreak Control and NPIs.} For a long time, research methods for outbreak control have included optimal control, compartment models, and large-scale simulations.\cite{nowzari2016analysis,brauer2017mathematical,probert2016decision}.
 While these classical methods offer important theoretical insights, they often rely on simplifying assumptions, such as population homogeneity or known dynamics.
-This limit their ability to support adaptive, refined decision-making under uncertainty.
-More recently, reinforcement learning (RL) has been applied to non-pharmaceutical interventions (NPIs), including testing, contact tracing, and isolation \cite{alamo2020reinforcement,duque2020control,hu2021optimal,yao2021deep}, and several works have extended it to individual-level control with partial observability\cite{killian2020learning,killian2021beyond,peng2023using}.
-However, most existing studies only consider a single population or a fixed decision-making context, and do not explore how to coordinate limited resources to deal with multiple outbreak clusters that develop asynchronously over time.
+This limits their ability to support adaptive, refined decision-making under uncertainty.
+More recently, data-driven and reinforcement learning methods have been explored for epidemic control and mitigation policies~\cite{alamo2021data,kompella2020reinforcement}.
+Related bandit-based approaches have also studied public-health intervention and resource allocation problems~\cite{mate2020collapsing,killian2021beyond}.
+Building on this line of work, Peng et al.~\cite{peng2023using} studied individual-level testing and quarantine decisions under partial observability.
+However, most existing studies only consider a single population or a fixed decision-making context and do not explore how to coordinate limited resources to deal with multiple outbreak clusters that develop asynchronously over time.

-\paragraph{Restless Multi-Armed Bandits (RMAB).} Traditional RMAB solutions are typically based on index policies, most well-known being the Whittle index~\cite{whittle1988restless}.
-These methods require restrictive assumptions such as indexability and known transition dynamics \cite{glazebrook2006indexability,jung2019indexing}.
+\paragraph{Restless Multi-Armed Bandits (RMAB).} Traditional RMAB solutions are typically based on index policies, the most well-known being the Whittle index\cite{whittle1988restless}.
+These methods require restrictive assumptions such as indexability and known transition dynamics \cite{glazebrook2006some,liu2010indexability,avrachenkov2022whittle}.
 RMAB formulations have been successfully applied to public health problems such as tuberculosis screening and maternal health outreach \cite{mate2020collapsing,biswas2021learn}.
-However, applying RMAB methods to outbreaks response introduces additional challenges.
+However, applying RMAB methods to outbreak response introduces additional challenges.
 Real-world outbreaks consist of clusters that appear asynchronously and vary widely in size, leading to state representations that have variable and time-varying dimensions, which are incompatible with standard deep RMAB architectures.
-Moreover, operational constraints such as daily testing capacity impose hard per-timestep budget, whereas many existing approaches enforce constraints only in expectation.
+Moreover, operational constraints such as daily testing capacity impose a tight per-timestep budget, whereas many existing approaches enforce constraints only in expectation.